RazeenHussain/FoveatedDoF_VR/README.md

 To work properly, HTC Vive Pro Eye headset is required.

+Controls:
+To start the rollercoaster, press the "p" key on the keyboard.
+To enable the blurring effect, press the "d" key or the "f" key on the keyboard.
+To disbale the blurring effect, press the "u" key on the keyboard.

 The corresponding articles are:

 Razeen Hussain, Manuela Chessa and Fabio Solari.
 Mitigating Cybersickness in Virtual Reality Systems through Foveated Depth-of-Field Blur.
 Sensors 2021, 21, 4006. https://doi.org/10.3390/s21124006